saptak/envddext/docs/demoguide.md

 * How API Gateways work and why they're essential for modern applications
 * The difference between traditional proxies and modern gateway solutions
 * How to configure secure, scalable, and reliable traffic management
-* Advanced patterns like canary deployments, traffic splitting, and performance testing
+* Advanced patterns like canary deployments, traffic splitting, rate limiting, and performance testing

 ## Before You Begin